CSGJusticeCenter/mclc/README.md

 * When provided the opportunity, states revised data that they previously submitted in past years.
 * States may continue to revise their survey responses during future validation processes.

-For more information about [More Community, Less Confinement](), visit our website or [OSF project registration](https://osf.io/f74d6/).
+For more information about [Supervision Violations and Their Impact on Incarceration](https://projects.csgjusticecenter.org/supervision-violations-impact-on-incarceration/), visit our website or [OSF project registration](https://osf.io/f74d6/).

 ## Repository
 This repository contains code that conducts three operations: